Jorge Aizkorreta

-Career
+Club career

 Born in Barakaldo, Biscay, Aizkorreta arrived at Athletic Bilbao's youth system at the age of 17.
-After two solid years with the B-team in the second division, he was promoted to backup in the main squad, appearing in eight official games in his only season – all in La Liga, his official debut coming on 3 December 1995 in a 2–1 home win against Real Valladolid – and conceding as many goals.
+Following two solid years with the B team in the Segunda División, he was promoted to backup in the main squad, appearing in eight official games in his only season – all in La Liga, his official debut coming on 3 December 1995 in a 2–1 home win against Real Valladolid – and conceding as many goals.

-Subsequently, Aizkorreta signed with CD Logroñés, starting most of the matches in the 1996–97 campaign but suffering relegation from the top level.
-After two more seasons in division two with the Riojan he continued playing in that category until his retirement in 2007, representing CF Extremadura, Racing de Ferrol and Elche CF (under contract with the Valencian Community side for three years, he only appeared three times in the league for the club in his last two seasons combined).
+Subsequently, Aizkorreta signed with CD Logroñés, starting most of the matches in the 1996–97 campaign but suffering relegation from the top division.
+After two more seasons in the second tier with the Riojans he continued playing in that league until his retirement in 2007, representing CF Extremadura, Racing de Ferrol and Elche CF (under contract with the latter side for three years, he only totalled three appearances in the league for the club in his last two seasons).

+International career

 Aizkorreta was part of the Spanish squad at the 1996 Summer Olympics in Atlanta, being an unused player in an eventual quarter-final exit.

+Personal life

-His elder brother Francisco Javier, a defender, was also developed at Athletic Bilbao, but had retired after spells in the third and fourth tiers before Jorge even started his career.
+Aizkorreta's elder brother, Francisco Javier, was a defender.
+He was also developed at Athletic Bilbao, but retired after spells in the third and fourth tiers before Jorge even started his career.